Jack Suwinski Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.
+- The Mets have the 26th-ranked team ERA among all MLB pitching staffs (4.73).

+- Carrasco (2-2 with a 5.94 ERA and 23 strikeouts in 36 1/3 innings pitched) makes the start for the Mets, his eighth of the season.

-- The righty last appeared on Sunday against the Toronto Blue Jays, when he threw 2 2/3 innings, allowing three earned runs while giving up four hits.
+- The right-hander's most recent appearance was on Tuesday against the Atlanta Braves, when he tossed five innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.